famedahossain/hw3-flutter/README.md

 ● Each chat has the recent message, their profile picture, and the time it was last sent.

-● When you click on a message, the chat page pops up.
+● When you click on a message, the chat page pops up and displays messages.

 ● My App works for Android and iOS.